-Junior, Cardoza, and Freeborn duck down behind random office furniture as Copely triggers his weapon.
+The remainder of the crew duck down behind the vacant office furniture as Copely triggers his weapon.
 When it hits the wall and detonates, the projectile is designed to push the explosive power in a specific direction, and as planned, the shockwave hits the concealed androids hard and sends them flying further into the building, but their bulletproof shells survive the explosion.

-In the aftermath, Rory’s sensors process new, unfolding information in a split second: “Junior, the two remaining KTs are mobile now, headed for the rear exit.”
+In the aftermath, Rory’s sensors process new, unfolding information in a split second.
+“The two remaining KTs are mobile now, headed for the rear exit.”

-Demetrius brings the chopper in low, hovering above the asphalt with the nose towards the rear exit.
-Vanessa monitors the KTs’ locations on her computer screen.
+Demetrius brings Zulu Bird in low, hovering above the asphalt with the chopper’s nose towards the rear exit.
+Vanessa monitors the KTs’ locations on her weapons screen.
 They appear as a pair of flashing blue lights on the building’s floor plan, fleeing from the ground crew.

-The first andy runs through the exit door on the back end of the building and Vanessa nails it with her airborne Annihilator, Pop!
-The second one appears within a few seconds and Vanessa instantly electrocutes that one too, Pop!
+The first andy runs through the door and Vanessa nails it with her airborne Annihilator.
+The second one appears within a few seconds, and she instantly electrocutes that one too.
 More fried circuit boards.
-Just like clockwork.
-Vanessa is sharp as a whip on the Annihilators when Nancy is plugged in.
+Vanessa’s mind is sharp as a razor when Nancy is plugged in.

-Danny’s demise puts a dark cloud over the remainder of the operation.
-As suspected, there’s scores of blue caps working in the warehouses, and the remaining thirteen agents move through the buildings deactivating them one by one.
-Some fight back, throwing gardening implements and other consumer products at the advancing squads, but the unarmed blue caps are no match for the Annihilator equipped agents.
+Doyle’s demise puts a dark cloud over the remainder of the operation.
+As suspected, scores of blue caps are working in the warehouses, and the remaining thirteen agents move through the buildings deactivating them one by one.
+Some attempt to fight back but are quickly knocked down by Annihilator fire when they charge the agents.

 Doyle’s in a body bag in the back of the chopper.
-He has an eight-inch hole burnt through his abdomen just below the rib cage.
+He has a hole burnt through his abdomen.
 Never knew what hit him.
-Junior’s riding in the back with Danny.
-He has his hand laying on the bag and a few stray tears rolling down his cheeks.
+Hoage’s riding in the back with Danny.
+He has his hand on the bag and a few stray tears rolling down his cheeks.

-The flight only takes a few minutes, and once Demetrius clears air traffic control, he lands the chopper on the Hazeldine Federal Building’s rooftop helipad, high above downtown Phoenix.
+Demetrius clears air traffic control and lands the chopper on the Hazeldine Federal Building’s rooftop helipad, high above downtown Phoenix.
 The trio ride an elevator down to the subterranean command center.